learn-co-curriculum/dsc-introduction-to-keras/README.md

 ### Tensor slicing

 We've actually already seen this in previous lectures and labs, although not explicitly.
-Just like python's native lists, or NumPy arrays, we can slice tensors using the usual syntax:
+Just like Python's native lists, or NumPy arrays, we can slice tensors using the usual syntax:

 ```python
 tensor[start_idx : end_idx]
 ```

-As with lists and NumPy arrays, this will include the start_idx element up to, but not including the end_idx element.
+As with lists and NumPy arrays, this will include the `start_idx` element up to, but not including the `end_idx` element.

-Below is a brief example.
+Below is a brief example:

 ```python